5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

 The most cost-effective route for each transaction depends on a number of complex factors, including network availability, merchant sector, transaction value, regulation status and incentives.
 However, due to poor information provided by processors, merchants fundamentally lack visibility into their arrangements.

-Time and again, merchants are left to blindly trust that their PIN debit routing arrangements are optimized, costing them millions of dollars a year in bottom line savings.
+Time and again, merchants are left to blindly trust that their debit routing arrangements are optimized, costing them millions of dollars a year in bottom line savings.

 Don’t just rely on trust.
 It’s time to independently audit your processor’s solution: here are the top five reasons why.